Mark-charles/Excon-Dashboard/plan.md

 ## Project Status: Ready for Phase 2

 The EXCON Dashboard now has a **production-ready foundation** with modern React architecture, complete TypeScript coverage, and enterprise-quality code organization.
+A bottom-page Dashboard Admin panel consolidates exercise management (export/import), logging, reporting (PDF), and reset controls.
+PDF reports include MSE, Resources, Logs, and an Activity Timeline.
 This solid base enables rapid development of advanced features while maintaining code quality and system reliability.

 **The platform is positioned to become the leading digital solution for emergency exercise management.**